 Winner: Uber (for better control of your ride experience)

 Services and rates

-Uber has a broader range of services (vehicle types).
+Uber has a broader range of services (vehicle types) in normal circumstances, though the list varies from city to city.
 Here’s how they work:

 |UberX||Book an everyday car with seating for four.|

 |UberXL||Book an everyday vehicle with seating for six.|

 |UberSelect||Book a more premium vehicle with seating for four (cheaper than UberBlack).|

 |UberBlack||Uber’s original service composed of black livery vehicles that seat four.|